deskoh/feathers-authentication-oidc/README.md

 }
 ```

-Configured with the strategies in the authentication hooks.
+Configure both strategies in the authentication hooks.

 ```ts
 import { authenticate } from '@feathersjs/authentication';